 When Tarana Burke’s #Metoo Movement caught on in the US and was amplified on social media, women across the globe who could identify with the movement “toasted” in solidarity.
 “Times up” they all chanted amidst, nods, thumbs up, placards, t-shirts from internationally acclaimed personalities.
 The massive support the hashtag garnered represented the break of a new dawn for women.
-Finally, a word that victims of sexual violence could rally with to break the silence of the pain they have endured for years living with scars of their assault had been created.
+Finally, a word that victims of sexual violence could rally with to break the silence of the pain they have endured for years living with scars from their assault had been created.

-While the movement gained a massive following with thousands of women coming out to trade stories of their assault, sending virtual hugs here and there, sharing stories of coping mechanisms, names of their abusers; the women who would represent a new dawn for African women who have been assaulted especially those who had no voice to air their stories, were taking notes.
+While the movement gained a massive following with thousands of women coming out to trade stories of their assault, sharing stories of coping mechanisms, names of their abusers; sending virtual hugs here and there, the women who would represent a new dawn for African women who have been assaulted especially those who had no voice to air their stories, were taking notes.

 According to the UN Women campaign against gender-based violence, 13 %- 53% of women in Sub-Saharan Africa experience sexual violence in their lifetime.
 Africa Unite, reports that this assault is perpetuated by an “intimate partner during their lifetime.”

-Africa Unite also reports that in Uganda, 59% of women between the ages of 15 and 49 “have experienced physical and/or sexual intimate partner violence in their lifetime.”
+Africa Unite also reports that in Uganda, 59% of women between the ages of 15 and 49 have experienced physical and/or sexual intimate partner violence in their lifetime.

 In South Africa, the prevalence of sexual violence against women is so high, it has become a norm.
-While the voice of advocacy strengthening the #MeToo Movement in these countries are consistently calling on women to speak up, report their abusers and seek justice whilst putting structures in place to accelerate destigmatization and arrest of the culprits, the women (and some men) in Nigeria are addressing the rape culture one victim at a time.
+While the diverse voices of advocacy strengthening the #MeToo Movement in these countries are consistently calling on women to speak up, report their abusers and seek justice whilst putting structures in place to accelerate destigmatization and arrest of the culprits, the women (and some men) in Nigeria are addressing the rape culture one victim at a time.

-For a country where sexual violence is aided and abetted by patriarchy, victim shamed and vilified by rape apologists, Lady Boss and Photographer, Busola Dakolo opening up in an interview here how she was sexually abused as a minor by a renowned man of God has sparked a needed conversation.
+For a country where sexual violence is aided and abetted by patriarchy, victim shamed and judged by rape apologists, Lady Boss and Photographer, Busola Dakolo opening up in an interview here how she was sexually abused as a minor by a renowned man of God has sparked a needed conversation.

 Her decision to speak up has done five things for Nigerian women and girls:

-- Encouraged more women to speak up.
+Encouraged more women to speak up.

-- Broken the cycle of shame and stigma associated with assault of this kind- rape.
+Broken the cycle of shame and stigma associated with assault of this kind- rape.

-- Generated a conversation on sexual assault perpetuated by men in authority and why they must be held accountable.
+Generated a conversation on sexual assault perpetuated by men in authority and why they must be held accountable.

-- Sparked a conversation on healing after assault.
+Sparked a conversation on healing after assault.

 Busola’s story might have generated a lot of reactions due to her social standing and the reputation of her abuser.
 Nevertheless, her decision to speak up isn’t only necessary but the timing crucial in driving the #MeToo Movement in Nigeria.
 Sadly, Busola’s story isn’t the only case of sexual violence in Nigeria that has gained visibility and stirred up much needed conversations.